Damp Crawl Space

 Schedule Your Free Damp Crawl Space Repair Estimate Today!

-LUX Foundation Solutions offers trusted crawlspace repair services throughout Northern Virginia, Shenandoah Valley, North Central Virginia, West Virginia, and surrounding areas, keeping your home dry and protected.
+LUX Foundation Solutions provides crawlspace repair services throughout Northern Virginia, Shenandoah Valley, North Central Virginia, West Virginia, and the surrounding area.
+Our team assesses the crawl space condition, determines the moisture source, and recommends the most appropriate long-term solution based on your home’s condition.

 Get peace of mind and a dry, healthy, energy-efficient home.

-Call us at 540-508-8587 or complete our online form to schedule your free crawlspace repair estimate today.
+Call us at 540-508-8587 or complete our online form to schedule your free crawlspace estimate today.

 Request a free Estimate